 You may either set up your PC to get an IP dynamically from the router or set up the IP address of the PC to be the same subnet as the default IP address of router is 192.168.11.1.
 For more information, refer Configuring PC to get IP Address automatically.

 Management access from a wireless client is enabled by default.
-Refer Enabling Mangement access for wireless clients on "How to enable management access for wireless clients".

 Open a web browser on your PC and type https://192.168.11.1/.
 The following window appears to enter Username and Password.